 - 1 red sliced red pepper

-- 1 package of frozen broccoli and cauliflower (you could always use frozen)
+- 1 package of frozen broccoli and cauliflower (frozen works too)

 - 1 tbsp green onion